tylercollier-devmtn/auth0-mini/README.md

 ### Summary

-Now that we've made our function that trades the `code` we recieved from auth0 for an `access_token`, we want to build our next function which will send the access token back to Auth-0 in exchange for the user information.
+Now that we've made our function that trades the `code` we recieved from auth0 for an `access_token`, we want to send the access token back to Auth-0 in exchange for the user information.

 * Navigate to the ```tradeAccessTokenForUserInfo()``` function and make sure we are taking in an `access_token` as a parameter
 * Send the token back to Auth0 to get user info: